 One big rookie mistake of taking an RV trip with your kids is packing too much.
-Pack light and use soft carry bags, which are easier to store.
+Pack light and use soft carry bags such as this one, which are easier to store.
 Be sure to secure them so they don’t become a safety hazard.
 Don’t forget your comfy pillow/bedding with enough blankets for the cooler nights when you don’t want to run the furnace.

 Ban the Electronics

 Sure, the kids will want to stage a coup at first but bring board games or storytelling the family can do together.
 The best part of the RV lifestyle is, if you take advantage of the intimacy, it’s a wonderful way to reconnect with each other.
 Kids quickly get over the withdrawal symptoms surprisingly fast.